Server-Side Rendering

 - Static components (no

-client:*): Styles are collected duringrenderToStringand injected into</head>.
-No JavaScript is shipped for these components. - Islands (
+client:*): Styles are collected duringrenderToStringand injected into</head>as a single<style>tag.
+No JavaScript is shipped. - Islands (

 CSP nonce